 Project discussion with staff is essential prior to registration and training in the use of equipment.

 Staff will help you design a practical experiment and train you to use the equipment.
 You are not expected to master every function of the instruments and can ask for help at any time, whether it be in using the equipment or the design of your experiment.

-Contact for initial advice and consultation:
+Contact the manager, Dr Rob Woolley, for initial advice and consultation:

 - Access for downloading your confocal data